Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient Language Understanding: Related Works

 \subsection{Alignment of Internal Representations in Multilingual LLMs}

-There has been a large interest in investigating how multilingual LLMs organize and share knowledge between languages internally.
-A key question is whether LLMs ``think'' in English, or whether they rely on English-centric representations or reasoning steps even when operating in other languages.
-There is evidence that multilingual models often map other languages into an implicit English latent space.
-For example,~\cite{zhu-etal-2024-question} observes that when posed a math question in another language, a language-aligned LLM will typically generate an English chain-of-thought before producing the final answer. \cite{li2024align} uses bilingual sentence pairs to pull representations of translations closer together in vector space.
-Other works analyze the intermediate embeddings of transformer across layers when input with prompt in English or low-resource language, and found distinct phases of operation, where middle layers perform reasoning in a latent space steer toward the dominant language (English)~\cite{wendler-etal-2024-llamas,tran-etal-2024-irish}.
-This suggests the model’s internal reasoning happens in English by default.
+There has been a large interest in investigating and aligning how multilingual LLMs organize and share knowledge between languages internally.
+A key question is whether LLMs ``think'' in English, or rely on English-centric representations or rationales even when operating in other languages.
+There is evidence that multilingual models often map other languages into an implicit English latent space~\cite{li2024align,zhu-etal-2024-question}.
+Recent works analyze intermediate embeddings across transformer layers and found distinct phases of operation, where middle layers perform reasoning in a latent space steer toward dominant language (English)~\cite{wendler-etal-2024-llamas,tran-etal-2024-irish}.

-Model editing techniques have been applied to leverage these insights to boost performance of multilingual LLMs for specific tasks.
-For example,~\cite{tao-etal-2024-unlocking} leverages model merging techniques to combine between a LLM with expertize in a low-resource language, with another LLM with expertize in math for English.~\cite{bandarkar2025layer} does not combine weights, but only swaps layers between the 2 models, and still achieves strong performance.

-These alignment efforts all seek to improve cross-lingual generalization, allowing knowledge learned in one language to transfer to others.
+These alignment efforts~\cite{tao-etal-2024-unlocking,bandarkar2025layer} seek to improve cross-lingual generalization, allowing knowledge learned in one language to transfer to others.
 Our work is informed by these studies but takes a distinct direction.
-In contrast to prior work that often relies on external models or separate bilingual modules, our approach aligns the reasoning process within the model’s own representations.
+While prior works often relies on external models or separate bilingual modules, our approach aligns the reasoning process within the model’s own representations.
 This allows us to transfer reasoning skills to low-resource languages without retraining from scratch, advancing the understanding of how multilingual LLMs can maintain consistent reasoning across diverse languages.